arjunvarmar/arjun-academic/projects.md

 Using a phase field dislocation dynamics model, we look at the evolution of phases around edge dislocations in an elastically homogeneous and isotropic system with a miscibility gap.
 The presence of straight dislocation in such a system with a homogeneous initial composition (outside the spinodal limit) would results in a segregation driven precipitation at the dislocation.
 The precipitate would look like a cylinder with a cardioid cross-section for a straight dislocation.

 <p align="center">
   <img src="assets/img/dislocation-phase-separation/segregation.png">
- <em> Solute segregation leads to cylinders of cardioid section formed along dislocations </em>
+ <em> Solute segregation leads to a cylinder of cardioid section formed along dislocations </em>
 </p>

 However, we are missing an important piece of physics here, namely, the faster diffusivity of solutes along a dislocation,